marcosschroh/dataclasses-avroschema/docs/fields_specification.md

   1. name: a JSON string providing the name of the enum (required).
   2. values: the schema of the map's values.

+* Fixed uses the type name "fixed" and supports two attributes:
+  1. name: a string naming this fixed (required).
+  2. namespace, a string that qualifies the name;
+  3. aliases: a JSON array of strings, providing alternate names for this enum (optional).
+  4. size: an integer, specifying the number of bytes per value (required).

 * Unions: `Unions` are represented using JSON arrays.
 For example, `["null", "string"]` declares a schema which may be either a null or string.

 * Records: `Records` use the type name `record` and will represent the `Schema`.

 ### Logical Types